 I bought two pieces of vellum at Michaels.
 You can find it in the open scrap booking paper section.
 It looks like wax paper (opaqueness) but not waxy!
 It’s awesome.
 Find some that is pure vellum, not a print.
 I thought “Hey what will this faint vine print going to do to my photos…probably nothing”…WRONG!
 It shows through! (as you can see the vine pattern in the photo above)

 I then printed my photos on my home printer directly onto my vellum…and then I trimmed them down to size.

 I took out the happy family that was in the dollar store frames and I replaced it with our family photo printed on vellum…ON TOP of the GLASS!
-So it goes frame, vellum photo and then glass on the back.
+So it goes frame face down, vellum photo face down and then glass and frame backing on last.
 I did this so that when you place the candles inside…you don’t risk lighting your house on fire!
 Just sayin…kind of important!